 How about telling yourself you will “feel like it” later, but not right now.
 Like some kind of inspiration will strike you?

 Well, these things don’t likely speak to why procrastinators procrastinate, nor why you procrastinate.
 Instead, the real reasons might be one of these:

-- You Don’t Know Where To Begin mapping out a plan to reach their goals– sometimes people procrastinate because they are overwhelmed by all the steps.
+You Don’t Know Where To Begin mapping out a plan to reach your goals– sometimes people procrastinate because they are overwhelmed by all the steps.
 Instead of putting a plan in place and , they feel they have to do it all right now, so do nothing.